-- Grass paddocks that are crazy thick and dense and ankle deep are not always ideal.
-These allow your horse to gorge on grass, instead of mimicking the foraging nature of horses. (the photo below of a grass schmorgasborg that's likely too much for many horses!)
+- Grass paddocks that are lush are not always ideal.
+These allow your horse to gorge on grass, instead of mimicking the foraging nature of horses.
+A grass smorgasbord that’s likely too much for many horses.

 Looks like a giant horse salad – not ideal for some horses, though!

 - Green stains.
 Not the end of the world, but still.
 Green stains.
-(Tips for removing aformentioned green stains can be found here!)
+Tips for removing green stains can be found here!

-- Grass paddocks are not always suitable for the horse with metabolic diseases or the horse with a history of laminitis.
+- Grass paddocks are not always suitable for the horse with metabolic diseases such as Cushing’s or Equine Metabolic Syndrome, or the horse with a history of laminitis.
 As with everything related to horses, please talk to your Veterinarian.
-You can get some more information about this topic here.
+More info on NSC values and pasture grass can be found here.